 The local board of education shall review, as needed, the district's certified evaluation plan to ensure compliance with KRS 156.557 and this administrative regulation.
 If a source of evidence is added or removed from the certified evaluation plan or if a decision rule or calculation is changed in the summative rating formula, the revised certified evaluation plan shall be reviewed and approved by the local board of education.
 If the local board of education determines the changes do not meet the requirements of KRS 156.557, the certified evaluation plan shall be returned to the certified evaluation committee for revision.

-The local board of education approved the evaluation plan as recorded in the minutes of the meeting held on (Date) (704 KAR 3:370)
+The local board of education approved the evaluation plan as recorded in the minutes of the meeting held or

+(Date) 4/116/2020 (704 KAR 3:370)

+1/10/2007